jeffqchen/PSone-Filament-LCD-Backlight-Mod/README.md

 ----------
 ## PSone Screen Motherboard Modding

-Remove component C114, C116, C117, T1.
-Cut the thick trace next to CN3 marked with a cross.
+- Remove component C114, C116, C117, T1
+- Cut the thick trace next to CN3 marked with a cross.

 <img src="./Pics/remove_component.jpg" width=600>

 ----------
 ## Installing Mod PCB

-Solder the pin headers to the inside of the mother board as shown in the photo.
+Solder the pin headers to the inside of the motherboard as shown in the photo.

 Solder two jumper wires as shown in the photo.

 <img src="./Pics/installed_inside.jpg" width=600>

-Solder a wire to the DC_CON test point on the motherboard, and solder the other end to the DC_CON on the mod board, as indicated in the photo.
+Solder a wire to test point DC_CON on the motherboard, and solder the other end to the DC_CON on the mod board, as indicated in the photo.

 <img src="./Pics/installed_outside.jpg" width=600>

 ----------
 ## Modding Backlight Assembly